7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 While this compiles just fine, this test cannot be run without the object graph containing a `BonusService` component!

 Our demonstration application includes `dummy` and `production` implementations for `BonusService`.
-For each implementation, we define a `ZManaged` value describing how to create and finalize it.
+For each implementation, we define a `ZLayer` value describing how to create and finalize it.
-After adding implementations for `BonusService` component using these `ZManaged`'s as constructors, our test cases will be able to use the component `BonusService`.
+After adding implementations for `BonusService` component using these `ZLayer`'s as constructors, our test cases will be able to use the component `BonusService`.

 ```scala mdoc:fakepackage:to-string
 "fakepackage app": Unit